-IEC Pennsylvania, a statewide chapter of the national Independent Electrical Contractors trade association, promotes the electrical construction industry through education and training, support of merit shop contracting, and promotion of the electrical trade as a career path.
+IEC Pennsylvania is a statewide chapter of the national Independent Electrical Contractors trade association.
+We promote the electrical construction industry through education and training, support of merit shop contracting, and promotion of the electrical trade as a career path.

 To grow our industry, we are dedicated to free enterprise values, excellence in safety and quality of training, and a commitment to integrity and ethics.
 We strive for exceptional performance in construction, business and education.

 Serving Electrical Contractors in Pennsylvania for More Than 30 Years

 In 1991, the Central Pennsylvania Chapter of IEC was incorporated as a non-profit trade association of merit-shop electrical contractors in eight counties in Central Pennsylvania.
 Through the years, the Central Pennsylvania Chapter grew to cover 20 counties in the South Central and Southwestern parts of the state, extending from the greater Pittsburgh region to the Susquehanna Valley region including the cities of Harrisburg, Lancaster, Lebanon, and York.

 In 2022, the Central Pennsylvania Chapter of IEC expanded its footprint to become a statewide chapter of the national IEC association under its new identity: IEC Pennsylvania.

 IEC Pennsylvania now represents merit-shop members and independent electrical and systems contractors in all but three of Pennsylvania’s 67 counties (Beaver, Lawrence, and Mercer counties in Pennsylvania are served by IEC Western Reserve based in Youngstown, Ohio).